Business Problems and Metallurgy

 - Supplier and manufacturing quality problems

-Unfortunately, at most companies people muddle through problems involving metals because they overlook metallurgical engineering.
+Unfortunately, many people muddle through these problems because they overlook metallurgical engineering.
 The result is

 - Missed product launch dates